 Comment on the data in the pie chart and give your opinion on the subject of the project.

-Why teenagers do after-school activities
+Why do you do after-school activities?

 Write 200-250 words.

 Use the following plan:

 – make an opening statement on the subject of the project;